on-keyday/brgen/spec/generator_spec_file.md

 langs: |
     language is programming language to generate by generator this MUST be array of string
+types: |
+    type configuration of brgen
+    this is passed to src2json for typing rule
 ```

 ## 4. Interface
 brgen asks spec of generator with `<command name> -s`
 generator should write spec to stdout

+# History
+2023/09/20: first version
+2023/09/21: add types for Elements